rocky/elisp-decompile/README.md

 A decompiler for Emacs Lisp bytecode... or at least a proof of concept.

-This code uses the [Python spark-parser](https://pypi.python.org/pypi/spark_parser/) for its Earley algorithm parser and the code.
+This code uses the [Python spark-parser](https://pypi.python.org/pypi/spark_parser/) for its Earley algorithm parser and the code organization.

 This is in a very early stage.
 Until docs are better organized, see [Writing Semantic-action